Phrygian language

-The Phrygian language (/ˈfrɪdʒiən/) was the Indo-European language of the Phrygians, spoken in Anatolia (in modern Turkey), during classical antiquity (c.
+The Phrygian language (/ˈfrɪdʒ.i.ən/) was the Indo-European language of the Phrygians, spoken in Anatolia (in modern Turkey), during classical antiquity (c.
 8th century BCE to 5th century CE).

 Phrygian ethno-linguistic homogeneity is debatable.
 Ancient Greek authors used "Phrygian" as an umbrella term to describe a vast ethno-cultural complex located mainly in the central areas of Anatolia rather than a name of a single "tribe" or "people".
 Plato observed that some Phrygian words resembled Greek ones.

 Because of the fragmentary evidence of Phrygian, its exact position within the Indo-European language family is uncertain.
 Phrygian shares important features mainly with Greek, but also with Armenian and Albanian.
 Evidence of a Thraco-Armenian separation from Phrygian and other Paleo-Balkan languages at an early stage, Phrygian's classification as a centum language, and the high frequency of phonetic, morphological, and lexical isoglosses shared with Greek, have led to a current consensus which regards Greek as the closest relative of Phrygian.